shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

-I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms and the wedge product, as well as of :ref:`the Hoddge dual <hodge_dual:The Hodge Dual>`.
+I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms and the wedge product, as well as of :ref:`the Hoddge dual <formalism_hodge_dual:Hodge Duality>`.
 To learn about differential forms, `see yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
 Implicitely assumed with the above requisites is a basic understanding of tensor calculus, and in particular the concept of vector and covector.
 Some familiarity with the concepts of of either Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), or Lie Algebra is not necessary but certainly welcome for a deeper understanding of the antisymmetries at hand.

-.. admonition:: Musical isomorphisms
-   :class: dropdown

-   .. include:: musical_isomorphisms.rst

-.. admonition:: Free matrix representation
-   :class: dropdown

-   .. include:: free_matrix_representation.rst

 Derivative
 ----------